-Pin-on-disk wear testing can simulate multiple modes of wear, including: unidirectional, bidirectional, omnidirectional, and quasi-rotational.Mass-loss evaluation and differential analysis of test fluids are typically performed post-test to characterize wear properties.
+After completing pin on disk testing, we typically conduct mass-loss evaluations and differential analysis of test fluids to characterize wear properties.
 In addition, a contact profilometer can be utilized to evaluate the changes in surface topography due to articulation.
-Metallurgical evaluation of the post-test wear scarring can also be performed.
-Testing can also introduce third body debris for accelerated wear evaluations.
+Metallurgical evaluations of the post-test wear scarring can also be performed.
+In some cases, we can also introduce third body debris for accelerated wear evaluations.

-Element’s Engaged Experts provide insights into when regulatory bodies will require wear testing and how you should go about fulfilling that requirement.
+Element's Engaged Experts provide insight into when regulatory bodies will require wear testing, and how to fulfill this requirement.

-The FDA and other regulatory bodies will often request mechanical wear testing when the device is introducing a new material couple or new material interactions that have not been adequately characterized through mechanical testing.
+The FDA and other regulatory bodies will often request mechanical wear testing when the device being tested is introducing a new material couple, or a new material interaction hasn’t been adequately characterized through mechanical testing alone.
 Wear testing is also critical for comparing the wear properties of new devices to a previous generation device.

 Element performs pin-on-disk wear testing in accordance with ASTM G99, ASTM G133 and ASTM F732 on our in-house, 12-station wear test frames.
 These unique, high capacity machines allow for the testing of several material combinations at a time, on a single test frame.
 The 12-station setup also allows for additional statistical confidence by testing multiple samples per condition.